-This application note offers a general discussion on IoT security and offers a brief introduction to the security features offered by the Renesas RA Family MCU groups RA6M1, RA6M2, and RA6M3 including different key generation options.
-Note that the rest of the documentation uses RA Family MCU to refer to the above mentioned MCU groups only.
-The application example provided in this package uses the Secure Crypto Engine 7 (SCE7) module based on RA6M3 to generate a device identity unique to each device which is securely stored in the internal flash using the Flash Access Window (FAW) hardware feature of the MCU.
+This application note offers a general discussion on IoT security and offers a brief introduction to the security features offered by the Renesas RA Family MCUs with Arm® TrustZone® for Cortex-M technology support, including different key generation options.

+The application example provided in this package uses the Secure Crypto Engine 9 (SCE9) module based on RA6M4 to generate a pair of ECC keys and uses a local CA to generate the device certificate based on the ECC public key.
+The ECC private key and the device certificate establish the MCU device identity which is unique to each MCU.
+The device private key is stored in data flash in wrapped format and the device certificate is stored in code flash which resides in secure partition of the device.

-This application note enables you to effectively use the RA Family SCE7 module and the Mbed Crypto middleware in your own design.
-Upon completion of this guide, you will be able to add the RA Family Flexible Software Package (FSP) Mbed Crypto middleware and the SCE7 module to your own design, configure them correctly for the target application, and write code using the included application example code as a reference and efficient starting point.
-References to more detailed API descriptions and other application projects that demonstrate more advanced uses of the module are in the RA Family FSP User's Manual and serve as a valuable resource in creating more complex designs.
+This application note enables you to effectively use the RA Family SCE9 modules and the Arm MbedTM OS Crypto middleware in your own design.
+Upon completion of this guide, you will be able to add the RA Family Flexible Software Package (FSP) Mbed Crypto middleware and the SCE module to your own design, configure them correctly for the target application, and write code using the included application example code as a reference and efficient starting point.

-Currently, the RA Family Device Identity Application is implemented and tested on the EK-RA6M3 kit.
+Currently, this RA Family TrustZone® based Device Identity Application is implemented and tested on the EK-RA6M4.
+The software project can be easily migrated to other MCUs with SCE9 support using the same source code and memory map.